rebelsky/sams-assorted-musings-reflections/please-chill.md

 are significant commitments; you should normally think of a tenure-line hire as a thirty-year position.
-So even I would be reluctant to add more than one tenure-line position, even though I think we need about more faculty members in the department.
+So even I would be reluctant to add more than one tenure-line position, even though I think we need about three more faculty members in the department.

 Writing to the Dean is unlikely to be helpful.
 He does not make the decisions on how to allocate tenure-line positions.
 Our Executive Council